AlexKhymenko/reactTraining/README.md

 # reactTraining
-This project were created to understand React.js Basic from scratch
+This project was created to understand React.js Basic from scratch.